aws-samples/aws-serverless-cicd-workshop/workshop/content/cleanup/delete-cf-stacks.en.md

 In order to delete the resources created we need to delete the Cloudformation stacks:

-Delete the CF stacks in following sequence
+Delete the CF stacks in following sequence and please wait for each to complete before going to next one.

 Delete **sam-app**
 ```